thorchain/docs/understanding-thorchain/roles/liquidity-providers.md

 # Liquidity Providers (LPs)

 Liquidity providers contribute native, network-supported assets to the THORChain liquidity pools.
 They may deposit any number of assets they choose of any value, doing so for their chosen amount of time; in short, there are no restrictions to LPing other than the need to pay deposit and withdrawal fees.
-“As stated, these LPs are compensated for their temporary contributions with swap fees, which are dynamically affected by several factors.&#x20;
+“As stated, these LPs are compensated for their temporary contributions with swap fees, which are dynamically affected by several factors.

 {% hint style="warning" %}
 Liquidity providers commit capital to pools which have exposure to underlying assets.
 Liquidity providers THEN gain exposure to the underlying assets in each pool.
 Since assets can be deposited freely, LPs will experience the volatility of those assets—whether positive or negative.